 As I continued to walk along the beach, I realised how light and carefree I felt.
 I felt more relaxed and content than I had done in a long time.

-As I walked along the beach, I found myself doing a lot of thinking, in addition to starring with a wide-open mouth at the stunning scenery around me.
+As I walked along the beach, I found myself doing a lot of thinking.

 I started to make sense out of a lot of things on that walk.
-It allowed me to put a lot of perspective on events that had been happening in my life.
-It also allowed me to let go of a lot of other things.
-It gave me time to think about some of the changes I knew I needed to make on my return to the UK.
+I was able to put perspective on events that had been happening in my life.
+It allowed me to let go of some things.
+It made me realise I needed to make some changes on my return to the UK.
 I knew this walk had changed me.
 It was time to bring happiness back into my life.
-I also knew I had to find a way of re-creating this wonderful carefree feeling once I arrived back home.
+I just needed to find a way of re-creating this wonderful carefree feeling once I arrived back home.

 Sadly my time in Portugal is nearing its end.
 It’s been wonderful to get away by myself for a few days.
 I’m excited to be returning home with a clear perspective on things and with a spring in my step.